-- Collaborate with community organizations and government agencies to develop or enhance existing implementation strategies - Develop a three-year implementation plan (FY2019 through FY2021) to address priority health needs identified in the FY2018 CHNA process - Integrate the implementation plan into organizational strategic planning and budgeting to ensure alignment and allocation of human, material and financial resources - Present to and gain approval of the CHNA report and implementation plan by HSHS St. Vincent Hospital's governing board in the same year that the CHNA was conducted - Publicize the CHNA report and implementation plan on HSHS St. Vincent Hospital's website and make accessible in public venues such as town halls, etc.
+- Collaborate with community organizations and government agencies to develop or enhance existing implementation strategies - Develop a three-year implementation plan (FY2019 through FY2021) to address priority health needs identified in the FY2018 CHNA process - Integrate the implementation plan into organizational strategic planning and budgeting to ensure alignment and allocation of human, material and financial resources - Present to and gain approval of the CHNA report and implementation plan by HSHS St. Mary's Hospital Medical Center governing board in the same year that the CHNA was conducted - Publicize the CHNA report and implementation plan widely on HSHS St. Mary's Hospital Medical Center website and make it accessible in public venues such as town halls, etc.